sidewayss/html-elements/README.md

 JavaScript only:
 - `text` (read-only) is the formatted text value, including currency, units, etc.
 - `useLocale` (read-only) returns `true` if `data-locale` is set.
 - `resize(forceIt)` forces the element to resize.
 When `autoResize` is `true`, it runs automatically after setting any attribute that affects the element's width or alignment.
-When `autoResize` is `false`, you must set `forceIt` to `true` or the function will exit before running any code.
+When `autoResize` is `false`, you must set `forceIt` to `true` or the function won't run.
 Call it after you change CSS font properties, for example.

 ### Events
 The only event that you can listen to is `change`.
-I see no need for an `input` event, as the element does not enforce any limitations on keyboard entry as it happens, it only formats with `.NaN {}`.
+There is no need for an `input` event, as the element does not enforce any limitations on keyboard entry as it happens, it only formats via the `"NaN"` class.

 The `change` event fires every time the value changes:
 - When the user confirms keyboard input.
 - When the spinner changes the value.
 Every step is considered confirmed.

-When the user inputs via the spinner, the event object has two properties:
+When the user inputs via the spinner, the event object has two additional properties:
 - `isSpinning` is set to `true`.
-- `isUp` is `true` when it's spinning up (incrementing) vs down (decrementing);
+- `isUp` is `true` when it's spinning up (incrementing) and `false` or `undefined` when spinning down (decrementing).

 Before the value is committed and the `change` event is fired, you can insert your own validation function, to take full control of that process.
 Because it runs before committing the value, it happens before the `isNaN()` validation done internally.
 Invalid value styling is up to you.

-The property is named `validate`, and it must be an instance of Function or undefined.
-It takes two arguments: `value` and `isSpinning`. `value` is a string from the keyboard, or a number from spinning.
-You must return `false` for invalid values.
-Return `undefined` or `value` to accept it.
-Or return a different number, if for example you only want to allow even numbers, or prime numbers, or whatever restriction that can't be defined solely by `max` and `min`.
+The property is named `validate`, and it must be an instance of `Function` or `undefined`.
+The function takes two arguments: `value` and `isSpinning`. `value` is a string from the keyboard or a number from spinning.
+The return value falls into three categories:
+- `false` for invalid values
+- `undefined` or `value` to accept the current value
+- a different number: for when you want to round to the nearest prime number, or perform whatever transformation or restriction that can't be defined solely by `max` and `min`.

 ### Styling
 You can obviously style the element itself, but you can also style some of its parts via the `::part` pseudo-element.
 Remember that `::part` overrides the shadow DOM elements' style.
 You must use `!important` if you want to override `::part`.
 See the `html-elements/css/input-num.css` file for example styling.